davidstone/isocpp/generate-operators.md

 - `atomic_ref`
 - `atomic`

 These overloads would need to stay.
 The postfix operators return a copy of the underlying value as it was before the increment.
-Under the language rules of this proposal, if the manual postfix operators were removed from `std::atomic`, the postfix operator would either not exist (because atomics are non-copyable) or they would return `void` instead (depending on how we resolve this issue).
+Under the language rules of this proposal, if the manual postfix operators were removed from `std::atomic`, the postfix operator would return `void` instead.
 If the manual postfix operators were removed from `atomic_ref`, it would return a copy of the `atomic_ref` rather than the value.

 ### `operator->`